Preserving Tomatoes – Making the Most of Your Harvest

 But if you know you want to can crushed tomatoes, you don’t have to wait til the end of the season.
 Just blanch and peel the tomatoes and crush them with a potato masher.
 Then you can follow the process of water-bath canning them for use in chili, salsa, and other recipes that call for diced tomatoes.

 One thing to keep in mind — you cannot can just any salsa recipe safely.
 Tomatoes are borderline on their pH level, and when you add any type of vegetables, this raises the pH even more, making water-bath canning unsafe unless you include a proper amount of acid.
 The only way to can homemade salsa safely is to use a tested recipe.
-You can find these in an updated Ball Blue Book of Canning, from your county’s extension service, or from sites such as the National Center for Home Food Preservation.

 For me, there’s nothing like a pantry full of tomato products I grew myself (without pesticides) and canned myself (without chemicals).
 And don’t worry if you don’t have fifty tomato plants to supply your tomato needs all season.
 But if you do have some extra, I hope this will give you some ideas on how to use them.